This is the only anecdote I have about a recent vacation to Barbados

 c) we’re in the age of mega-blogs, like Gawker and Perez and newsblogs and et cetera, and personal blogs are seen as quaint at best, ridiculously egotistic at worst, and that’s filtered down that

-d) some personal blogs have become personal brands and all about selling the writer as an live sex cams expert, and all the politics that that engenders that gets obnoxious for people like you and me who just want to write something funny occasionally, or make a point from our respective perspectives on culture as it affects us.
+d) some personal blogs have become personal brands and all about selling the writer as an expert, and all the politics that that engenders that gets obnoxious for people like you and me who just want to write something funny occasionally, or make a point from our respective perspectives on culture as it affects us.

 I’ll be the first to tell you that I’m completely aware of this blog as my personal brand.
 When something mildly hilarious would happen, I would run back to my computer, bring up a text editor and start writing, often adding mildly hilarious embellishments to fully get my point across.
 Two things happened that really changed this: At 31, the stories I would share back then seem distinctly more private now.
 Blogging about my parents separation and eventual divorce was therapeutic and defiant then; now, not so much.
 And blogging about the periodic depressive periods I have would just be, uhm, a downer.